Please DONATE ASU scholarships for teachers, or

 VOLUNTEER and enjoy it, on behalf of Modeling Instruction!

-In 2012, our greatest need at ASU is for partial tuition scholarships for teachers who take our summer 3-week Modeling Workshops and advanced physics courses.
-Reasons: teachers’ salaries are low (typically $36,000) and ASU tuition is unaffordable for most teachers (about $1500 for a course in 2010 for Arizona teachers and about $2700 for out-of-state teachers).
+Our greatest need at ASU is for partial tuition scholarships for teachers who take our summer 3-week Modeling Workshops and advanced physics courses.
+Reasons: teacher salaries are low (starting at $34,000 for new teachers) and ASU tuition is unaffordable for most teachers (about $2200 for a course in 2022 for Arizona teachers and about $3700 for out-of-state teachers).

 We always have work to do, and we have a good time doing it!
 If you are a science teacher – retired, a stay-at-home parent, have free time during the summer – and want to serve your fellows and be challenged, please join us and volunteer.